justinmahar/lockblocks/README.md

 #### replaceFiles

 Specify what files or directories to replace completely with the origin.
 The target file will be removed, then the origin file will be copied to the target.

+Changes will only be made if there are file differences.

 Specification: